mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-1/index.md

 Nix radically simplifies the process of building from source in two ways:

-- Nix has one of the largest repositories of any package manager, so most packages I need are already available.
+- Nix has one of the largest package repositories of any package manager, so most packages I need are already available.
 - Nix packages are not tied to any OS version, so as long as there's a Nix package for my architecture, I can use it.

 Looking at the [Nix package repository](https://search.nixos.org), I see that packages for CMake and FreeType are indeed already available: